Ayoub-Wakrimi/Ayoub-Wakrimi/README.md

 ---

 ### 🚀 About Me
-🔹 Passionate about **Applied Econometrics, Data Science, and Energy Economics**
+🔹 Passionate about **Applied Econometrics, Statistics , Data Science, and Energy Economics**
 🔹 Strong expertise in **Time Series, Individual & Panel Data Analysis**
 🔹 Experienced in **Excel, Python, R, Stata, and SPSS**
 🔹 Interested in **Energy Economics**, currently working on the **relationship between GDP and electricity consumption**